derneder/remnawave-telegram-shop/readme.md

 ## Observability

-Prometheus metrics are exposed on port 9100.
+Prometheus metrics are exposed on the port specified by `HEALTH_CHECK_PORT` (default 8080).
 Use Grafana/Prometheus stack to visualize latency and error counters.